jghuathuat/TelegramBot-WakeOnLan/README.md

 # TelegramBot-WakeOnLan

 ## 🚀 Project Overview
 This is my Telegram bot that I use to remotely manage Windows PC on my network.
 It allows me to send Wake-on-LAN (WoL) packets to wake up Windows PC, as well as perform actions like restarting or shutting it down.
+Added a `.service` file to additionally run it as a systemd service.

 ## 📋 Requirements
 - Python 3.8+